Disability:IN Connecticut Board

 Ed chaired the Edison Electric Institute’s (EEI) Business Continuity Committee.
-He currently serves on the national board for ACP, the Association of Contingency Planners, and serves as its Treasurer.
-He is also on the board of the Connecticut chapter where he served 4 terms as its President.
+He currently serves as an advisor to the national board for ACP, the Association of Continuity Professionals, and served as its Treasurer.
+He has a similar advisory role on the board of the Connecticut chapter where he served 4 terms as its President.
 Ed also currently serves on the boards of the FBI New Haven Citizens Academy Alumni Association and is the President of the Connecticut Infragard Members Alliance, a public-private partnership to protect critical infrastructure with the FBI..

 Ed has a BS in electrical engineering and an MBA concentrated in Computer Information Systems, an advanced Graduate Certificate in Computer Communication Networks and a Doctorate in Management and Organizational Leadership.
-He was first licensed as a Professional Engineer in 1986, and is a Certified Business Continuity Professional (CBCP) with more than 30 years of IT and technical management experience.
+He was first licensed as a Professional Engineer in 1986, and is a Certified Business Continuity Professional (CBCP / retired) with more than 30 years of IT and technical management experience.
 Ed is an expert on safety-conscious work environments and the creation and maintenance of such culture in nuclear and other industrial settings.
 He has a varied background in industrial computer control design.
 He has designed military computer systems, fire alarm and security control panels, web offset printing press accessories, and electrofinishing/plating control equipment.
 He has a patent for a sub-ambient fluid circulation system used in the printing industry.
 He obtained his amateur “ham” radio license in 1976.

 Ed lives in Waterford, CT with his wife, Judi.
-He has 3 adult children, enjoys traveling, ham radio and bicycling.
+He has 3 adult children, 4 grandchildren, enjoys traveling, hiking and bicycling.